By Barbara Rowell

 "Okay, Barbara, enough of that.
 We're heading for a tiny lake where you have no choice but to put it down on the spot.," Vern said sternly.

 I felt embarrassed-I had overshot my landing twice.
 I found it difficult to land short on a large body of water where there were so many choices.
 I was accustomed to being restricted to runways, targeting my wheels to touch down close to the numbers.
 Vern Kingsford sat behind me in his meticulously restored Super Cub, instructing me on my second floatplane lesson in two days.
-I was still overwhelmed by the added dimension of being able to touch down almost anywhere on water.
+I was still overwhelmed by the added dimension of being able to touch down almost anywhere on the water.

 "I don't really need a float rating," I told him when he first proposed it.
 "But I would like to get bush-flying experience in Alaska, especially short-field landings with real obstacles."